 You can consider mix of strategies:

-Step 10 – Get our complete guide for the Working Holiday in Canada
+Step 10 – Check out our Working Holiday in Canada resources

-This super comprehensive and useful guide has been downloaded (digital) or purchased (paper) by more than 140,000 of you!
+Finally, download our super comprehensive and useful PDF guide, with 300 pages full of tips and advice to get ready for Canada.
+It has been downloaded (digital) or purchased (paper) by more than 140,000 of you!
+Get it now.

 Step 11 – Improve your language skills in Canada

-If you think it might be a priority for you to improve your language skills (English, French, or other), consider the following special offers:
+As Canada is a bilingual country, it might be important to improve your language skills (English, French, or something else!).
+Take a look at the following special offers:

 Step 12 – Learn more about the job market in Canada

-Most working holidayers don’t have a job lined up in Canada, and that’s okay!
-Read our article Working Holiday in Canada: Best Job Search Websites
+Most working holiday makers don’t have a job lined up in Canada, and that’s okay!
+Read Finding a job and working in Canada for more tips.

 0 comments